chris-wolf/multi_cloud_storage/README.md

 #### Android
-#### Add this to /android/app/src/main/AndroidManifest.xml inside you MainActivity bloc
+#### Add this to /android/app/src/main/AndroidManifest.xml inside your MainActivity blocl
 **(Replace `sample` and `auth.my.app` with your redirect URI defined above)**

 ```xml